Special Education

 The University of Northern Iowa makes available, in addition to traditional programs, the opportunity for students to earn program certificates.
 Program certificates provide an alternative to programs leading to a degree, a major, or a minor; they certify that an individual has completed a program approved by the university.
 For information on the following program certificates, contact the Department of Special Education or the Office of the Registrar, which serves as the centralized registry.

-SPED 6260 | Special Education Law and Policy | 3 |
+SPIE 6278 | Administration of Special Education | 3 |

-SPED 4192/5192 | Experience in Special Education | 3 |
+SPIE 6260 | Special Education Law and Policy | 3 |

-Special Education Instructional Coaching Certificate
+Advanced Studies Certificate in Special Education Instructional Coaching

 Applicants for the Special Education Instructional Coaching Certificate must hold a master’s degree in special education or complete 30 semester hours of college coursework in the special education content area.
 The applicant must have four years of successful teaching experience, two of which must be in special education.